 Every month is a financial literacy month for customers of Chrysler Capital – April is just when everyone else takes part.

-Marking the official Financial Literacy Month in April, we will continue our ongoing focus on providing all vehicle shoppers, owners and lessees useful, finance-related content in our Learning Center and on our blog site.
+Marking the official Financial Literacy Month, we continue providing all vehicle shoppers, owners and lessees useful, finance-related content in our Discovery Center and on our articles page.

 And it doesn’t matter whether you are a Chrysler Capital customer or not to take advantage.

-“It’s important for Chrysler Capital, as an auto lender, to recognize the importance of financial literacy this month and every month,” said Lori Millard, Executive Vice President of Customer Service.
+“It’s important for Chrysler Capital, as an auto lender, to recognize the importance of financial literacy this month and every month,” said Randy Bockenstedt, Senior Director of Customer Assistance at Santander Consumer USA, parent company to Chrysler Capital.
 “We want to help all our customers lead healthy financial lifestyles and be well prepared when they shop for their next vehicle.”

 For Financial Literacy Month itself, check out the following helpful videos and articles: